hpieterse/zt-devices/README.md

 - `npm run build`: The build command used for production builds
 - `npm run lint`: Run lint checks
 - `npm run format`: Run prettier to format code
+- `npm run format-check`: Check if all your files are formatted correctly
 - `npm run preview`: Run the production build locally.
 You have to run `npm run build` first.

-- `npm run dev-api`: Start the backend server only
-- `npm run dev-web`: Star the Vue dev server only
+some of these scripts are also available for the frontend or backend separately.

 ## Local development setup